Chaklader/landmark-classification-cnn/NOTES.md

 remember to remove the final linear layers, i.e., the head and only keep the backbone).
 Of course, your decoder needs to then start from the embedding built by the architecture to get back to the dimension of the input image.

-Question 1 of 3:
-Below are some of the concepts we just discussed.
+### Q#1: Below are some of the concepts we just discussed.
 Can you match each of them with the correct description?

 Answer: